 To take advantage of our LabArchives Education Edition license, please see our quick start guide.
-You can also request a consultation with Linda Cubias (lcubias@labarchives.com) to better understand customized options for using LabArchives in your classroom.
+You can also request a 1:1 consultation with LabArchives by contacting Melanie Gainey (mgainey@andrew.cmu.edu) to better understand customized options for using LabArchives in your classroom.